pangxuan945/Security_and_privacy_Group_8/README.md

 ## Architecture

-Three Docker containers run on an internal bridge network.
-Only ports 1883 (or 8883 on the defense branch) and 5001 are exposed to the host.
+On the `main` branch, three containers run on an internal bridge network.
+On `cw2-defense`, a fourth container (IDS) is added for real-time anomaly detection.

 ```
                           Docker network (internal)